 Many people don’t realize that the recipe for beer is thought to be the oldest recorded recipe in the history of the world!
 Without an internet search or even cookbooks, these recipes for the brewing process were written on papyrus scrolls, including ingredients such as pomegranates, dates and various herbs.

 Of course, that beer was probably quite different from what breweries put out today.
 Even so, there is little wonder why drinking beer has come to be such a popular and entertaining activity.

-Drink Beer Day is celebrated on September 24, which coincides with the estimated birthday of Arthur Guinness, the founder of the famed Guinness Brewery in Dublin, Ireland.
-(Although his actual birth date is not recorded.)
+National Drink Beer Day is celebrated a few days after the birthday of Arthur Guinness, the founder of the famed Guinness Brewery in Dublin, Ireland (Although his actual birth date is not recorded).
 This seems like the perfect day to raise a glass and drink a beer in honor of this man who was so important to the history of beer.
 More than 200 years later, people are still enjoying his dark, creamy stout!